harinisubbiah/Persistence-of-Vision-/README.md

 - Arduino IDE
 - File: `code.ino` (contains the main sketch for LED timing and character display)
 - Serial Bluetooth Termial
-- Install the Above app to connect with HC-05

 ---